Notify me

 Longines watch logo

 For instance, the Longines winged hourglass logo signifies the brand’s historical connection to aviation and precise timekeeping, paying homage to the brand’s involvement in early aviation pursuits, as well as symbolizing freedom, precision, and elegance.
-For more on this context, read our blog post on how society affected the development of the wristwatch.
+For more on this context, read my article on how society affected the development of the wristwatch.

 Typography and Elegance: